 Students who have a break in continuous semester attendance or who have attended other institutions since last attending Ball State University and who were in good standing with Ball State University at the time of stop out will be considered reenrolling students.
 Students must submit official transcripts for any work completed at other institutions to the Office of the Registrar.
 Applicants seeking reenrollment after attending other academic institutions must be in good academic standing and eligible to return immediately to the institution last attended.

 Former Ball State students not in good academic standing with Ball State University as determined by the Registrar (academic disqualification) must apply for reinstatement.
-This process requires an application, found at www.bsu.edu/admissions/applynow, a reinstatement narrative, found at www.bsu.edu/registrar (under forms), and official transcripts, if another institution was attended during the stop out period.
+This process requires an application, found at bsu.edu/admissions/apply, and official transcripts, if another institution was attended during the stop out period.

-All documentation must be submitted to the Committee of Admission and Credits, Office of the Registrar, no later than thirty days before the official start of each term.
-For a list of deadline dates, please visit the Registrar’s website at www.bsu.edu/registrar.
+All documentation must be submitted to the Committee of Admission and Credits, Office of the Registrar, no later than 30 days before the official start of each term.
+For a list of deadline dates, please visit the Registrar’s website at bsu.edu/registrar.
 Applicants should submit documents early in order to complete the requirements for application and to allow time for the committee to consider all documentation.

 Admission of International Students to Ball State University

-In addition to submitting a special admission application and all supporting academic credentials, students must have evidence of adequate financial support to travel to the university, live reasonably in the United States, maintain adequate health insurance, and return home.
+In addition to submitting a special admission application and all supporting academic credentials, students must have evidence of adequate financial support for expenses–including tuition, fees, books,

 A student intending to enroll at Ball State University may be required to retake the TOEFL or IELTS before being admitted, regardless of the extent of previous training in English.
 Any exceptions to these rules must be approved by the Rinker Center for International Programs.
 For information about this program contact TOEFL at www.toefl.org or IELTS at www.ielts.org.
 Test results must be submitted to the university before a candidate’s application can be processed.

-Any student admitted conditionally with a score lower than 550 (paper-based)/79 (internet-based) on the TOEFL or 6.5 on the IELTS will be required to take an English language proficiency exam during orientation to determine the English language courses that must be taken through the Intensive English Institute administered by the Department of English.
-Upon completion of the IEI program, the students can pursue full- or part-time academic studies.
-Exceptions to these rules must be approved by the Rinker Center for International Programs, Intensive English Institute, and Graduate School.
+Any student admitted conditionally with a score lower than 550 (paper-based)/79 (internet-based) on the TOEFL or 6.5 on the IELTS will be required to take an English language proficiency exam during orientation to determine the English language courses that must be taken through the Intensive English Institute.
+Upon completion of the IEI program, the students must pursue full time academic study.
+Exceptions to these rules must be approved by the Rinker Center for International Programs and the Intensive English Institute.
 Any international student may take a course in English as a foreign language, for credit or noncredit, regardless of whether such a course is required.
-Any student who is required to take a course in English as a foreign language and whose progress is unsatisfactory will be required to repeat the course if the Rinker Center for International Programs and the chairperson of the relevant department deem it advisable.
+Any student who is required to take a course in English as a foreign language and whose progress is unsatisfactory will be required to repeat the course if the Intensive English Institute, Rinker Center for International Programs, and the chairperson of the relevant department deem it advisable.
 Before completing their course work in the Intensive English Institute, students are required to pass a test of their proficiency in English.

 Successful applicants will be sent documentation allowing them to apply for a student visa through United States consular representatives in their home countries.
-All international students are required to participate in a health insurance plan designed for Ball State University students.
+All international students are required to participate in a health insurance plan designed for Ball State University students unless approved for a waiver.
 The premium must be paid at the time of registration and must be maintained throughout the student’s period of enrollment at the university.

 Upon arrival at Ball State, students attend special orientation sessions during which registration information and other relevant student issues are discussed.
 An English language examination will be administered to those students who require the test at this time to determine language competency.

-Prospective students are encouraged to inquire at least one year before proposed enrollment at Ball State by contacting the Rinker Center for International Programs or by visiting www.bsu.edu/internationaladmit.
+Prospective students are encouraged to inquire at least one year before proposed enrollment at Ball State by contacting the Rinker Center for International Programs or by visiting bsu.edu/internationaladmit.
+Students who have a break in continuous semester

 All new freshman applicants to Ball State University are individually reviewed and evaluated.
 Admission is based on the following: